 Our Analysis and Test Results

-This lightweight fleece is about as warm as the Patagonia R1 Hoody, which is to say, not that warm.
-It's made with a 100 weight fleece (100 g/m² material) and when compared to the 300 g/m² The North Face Denali Jacket the difference is quite noticeable.
+This lightweight fleece is about as warm as the Rab Nucleus Hoody, which is to say, not that warm.
+It's made with a 100 weight fleece (100 g/m² material) and when compared to the 300 g/m² The North Face Denali 2 Jacket the difference is quite noticeable.

 However, you don't always need or want a heavyweight fleece, and if you are in the market for a lightweight layer, then this is still a good option.
-It's one of the lightest models in our review (10.6 ounces in a size small), and it packs down compactly.
-If you are looking for a summit layer for day hiking you'll barely notice the Flashpoint in your pack, but might be glad to have it on a cool and windy summit or if a storm rolls in.
+It's one of the lightest models in our review (9.3 ounces in size small), and it packs down compactly.
+If you are looking for a summit layer for day hiking, you'll barely notice the Flashpoint in your pack, but might be glad to have it on a cold and windy summit or if a storm rolls in.

 This fleece jacket is quite soft against the skin, and because it is so light, you'll barely notice that it is there.

-The thumb loops are a nice touch for keeping your hands warm and your wrists covered, and the seams are made with a flat lock construction for a comfortable fit under a backpack or climbing harness.
-The fleece is not quite as cozy as the material of the Patagonia Re-Tool Snap-T Pullover, but it still has that soft fleece feel we all love.
+The seams are made with a flat lock construction for a comfortable fit under a backpack or climbing harness.
+The fleece is not quite as cozy as the material on the Patagonia Re-Tool Snap-T Pullover, but it still has that soft fleece feel we all love.

-The Marmot Flashpoint scored very well for layering ability.
+The Flashpoint scored very well for layering ability.